Quantum advantage for single-photon state characterization

-\textit{Generalization.}-We point out the resemblance of the protocol in Fig. (\ref{fig1: better than HOM}) with the HOM-characterization.
-This similarity allows us to generalize the scheme to arbitrary numbers of photons outperforming HOM, but without a guarantee of optimality.
-We note that all information about the interference involving the first beamsplitter can be obtained by measuring the state in one of the two output modes.
-We thus have the possibility to let the state at the other output arm interfere with the third photon, yielding additional information about pairwise overlaps.
-This way, we always get more information about pairwise overlaps than we would get in a HOM-characterization.
+\textit{Generalization.}-We note the resemblance between the protocol in Fig. (\ref{fig1: better than HOM}) and HOM characterization.
+This similarity allows the scheme to be generalized to arbitrary photon numbers, outperforming HOM, although without a guarantee of optimality.
+The interference at the first balanced beamsplitter is fully characterized by whether the photons bunch or antibunch.
+Since particle-number conservation fixes the occupation of one output mode once the other is known, measuring a single output mode suffices.
+We can therefore interfere the state in the other output mode with a third photon, yielding additional information about pairwise overlaps.
+In this way, the protocol always extracts more information than a HOM characterization.
 We use this observation to propose generalizations of our characterization protocol.
-Two examples of such generalizations are displayed in Fig. (\ref{fig4: generalizations}).
-It follows from the considerations presented above that both characterization protocols will outperform the HOM-characterization for any choice of splitting ratios (besides the beamsplitters in the first column, that always need to be balanced).
+Two examples are shown in Fig. (\ref{fig4: generalizations}).
+It follows from the considerations presented above that both characterization protocols will outperform the HOM characterization for any choice of splitting ratios (besides the beamsplitters in the first column, which must remain balanced).

+For the cascaded architecture in Fig. (\ref{fig4: generalizations}a), the number of spatial modes and beamsplitters scales linearly with the number of photons, requiring $n-1$ beamsplitters and depth $n-1$.
+Accessing the nonzero part of the probability mass function using threshold SNSPDs requires $2+3+\cdots+n+n=\frac{1}{2}(n^{2}+3n-2)$ detectors.
+This follows because successive output modes must resolve up to $2,3,\ldots,n,n$ photons, while resolving up to $k$ photons requires at least $k$ threshold detectors.
+The layered architecture in Fig. (\ref{fig4: generalizations}b) also uses $n-1$ beamsplitters, but the interferometric depth remains constant at 2, while the number of detectors scales linearly as $4(n-1)$.

+An important structural feature of these generalized architectures is their behavior in the presence of optical loss.
+Unlike many quantum metrology protocols, where loss can eliminate the predicted advantage \cite{PhysRevA.75.053805, PhysRevA.80.063803}, the present scheme naturally incorporates lower-photon detection events into the characterization.

+For $n=3$, for example, detection of two photons emerging from the balanced beamsplitter still yields HOM-type information about the detected pair, while three-photon events provide additional information.
+Thus, high-rate lower-photon data and lower-rate multiphoton events are combined within a single experiment.
+For heralded sources, this is straightforward, while for non-heralded sources a characterization of single-photon loss probabilities permits statistical post-processing of two-photon events.
+This reasoning generalizes to larger $n$, ensuring that most collected data contribute to the characterization even in lossy conditions.

+In this sense, the information advantage of the protocol persists at arbitrary nonzero transmission, although loss still reduces coincidence rates.
+The advantage persists because lower-photon detection events remain informative, unlike in many quantum-enhanced metrology schemes.